 Update and verification of the competencies acquired: remote learning and interactive sessions.

-• one summer week in Arabba (BL) Caserma Gioppi, Arabba – Frazione Arabba – 32020 Livinallongo del Col di Lana (BL);
+• A summer session in June in Padua, at the U.O.C.
+Sports and Exercise Medicine of the Padua University Hospital, Via Monsignor Fortin, 34, and in Arabba (BL) at Caserma Gioppi, Arabba – Frazione Arabba – 32020 Livinallongo del Col di Lana (BL);

 Information